plugwise/plugwise-beta/README.md

 ## When installed

-For each Plugwise Smile (i.e. gateway) you have add an integration.
+For each Plugwise Smile (i.e. gateway) you will have to add it as an integration.
 For instance if you have an Adam and a Smile P1, you have to add them individually.
+If you have an Anna and an Adam, do not add the Anna, only add the Adam.
  - [ ] In Home Assitant click on `Configuration`
  - [ ] Click on `Integrations`
+ - [ ] You should one or more discovered Smiles
+ - [ ] Click the `Configure` button and enter the Smile ID
+ - [ ] Click Add to see the magic happens

+ If there is no discovered Smile present: in case of a Smile P1 v:
  - [ ] Hit the `+` button in the corner
  - [ ] Search or browse for 'Plugwise Smile beta' and click it
  - [ ] Enter your Smiles IP-address and the 8 character ID of the smile
  - [ ] Click Add and hopefully the magic happens

-HA wil continue to ask you if you want to put your Smile and detected other devices in area's and presto, things should be available to configure in lovelace.
+HA Core wil continue to ask you if you want to put your Smile and detected other devices in area's and presto, things should be available to configure in lovelace.

+## Options ##

-Also, using the OPTIONS-button, the default Smile-data refresh-interval can be changed.
+Using the OPTIONS-button, the default Smile-data refresh-interval can be modified.

 # I don't like the name of the sensor or the icon